-- retiring fossil fuel generation; - developing renewable energy facilities; - collaborating with regulators to offer customers the opportunity to procure electricity produced with renewable resources; and - · investing in customer energy efficiency programs.
+- retiring fossil fuel generation; - developing renewable energy facilities; - · collaborating with regulators to offer customers the opportunity to procure electricity produced with renewable resources; and - · investing in customer energy efficiency programs.

-Since 2005, the Evergy Companies have added over 4,400 MWs of renewables, while retiring more than 2,400 MWs of fossil generation.
+Since 2005, the Evergy Companies have added over 4,400 MWs of renewable generation, while retiring more than 2,400 MWs of fossil generation.
+See Item 2, Properties, for additional information regarding the Evergy Companies' renewable generation resources.
 The Evergy Companies are also committed to transparency.
-On its website, www.evergy.com, Evergy provides quantitative and qualitative data regarding various environmental, social and governance matters, including information related to emissions, waste and water.
+On its website, http://investors.evergy.com, Evergy provides quantitative and qualitative data regarding various environmental, social and governance matters, including information related to emissions, waste and water.
 The contents of the website, including reports and documents contained therein, are not incorporated into this filing.

-See Note 15 to the consolidated financial statements for information regarding environmental matters.
+See Note 14 to the consolidated financial statements for information regarding environmental matters.